enmasseio/hypertimer/README.md

     > A discrete-event simulation (DES), models the operation of a system as a discrete sequence of events in time.
 Each event occurs at a particular instant in time and marks a change of state in the system.
 Between consecutive events, no change in the system is assumed to occur; thus the simulation can directly jump in time from one event to the next.

 `hypertimer` makes it possible to run in "[hypertime](http://en.wikipedia.org/wiki/Hypertime)".
-It can be used for *discrete simulations*, *discrete event simulations*, and animations.
+It can be used for *discrete simulations*, *discrete event simulations*, and *animations*.
 It allows to run a timer at a faster or slower pace than real-time, or run a discrete event simulation jumping from event to event.

 Hypertimer offers basic functionality to control time:

+- Configure rate and time on construction or via the function `config()`.
-- Get and set the time using functions `getTime()`, `setTime()`, and `now()`.
+- Get simulated time using functions `getTime()` or `now()`.
 - Schedule events using functions `setTimeout()`, `setInterval()`, and `setTrigger()`.

 These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, with the difference that they can use a simulated time rather than the system time.